cemu-project/Cemu/BUILD.md

 ## macOS

 To compile Cemu, a recent enough compiler and STL with C++20 support is required!
-LLVM 13 and below, built in LLVM, and Xcode LLVM don't support the C++20 feature set required.
-The OpenGL graphics API isn't support on macOS, Vulkan must be used.
-Additionally Vulkan must be used through the Molten-VK compatibility layer
+LLVM 13 and lower don't support the C++20 feature set required.
+Cemu doesn't support using OpenGL on macOS, Vulkan must be used via the Molten-Vk compatibility layer.

-### On Apple Silicon Macs, Rosetta 2 and the x86_64 version of Homebrew must be used

-You can skip this section if you have an Intel Mac.
-Every time you compile, you need to perform steps 2.

-1. `softwareupdate --install-rosetta` # Install Rosetta 2 if you don't have it.
-This only has to be done once
-2. `arch -x86_64 zsh` # run an x64 shell
+Note that if you are compiling on/for Intel, you must replace all references of `/opt/homebrew` to `/usr/local`.

 ### Installing brew

 1. `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-2. `eval "$(/usr/local/Homebrew/bin/brew shellenv)"` # set x86_64 brew env
+3. `eval "$(/opt/homebrew/bin/brew shellenv)"` # set brew env

 ### Installing Dependencies